CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 To view changes over a given time period, use the `netq show events` command.
 For more detailed information about events, refer to {{<link title="Manage Events and Notifications">}}.

-In this example, we want to view changes to the bgpd service in the last 48 hours.
+This example shows changes to the `bgpd` service in the last 48 hours.

     cumulus@switch:/$ netq show events type bgp between now and 48h Matching events records: